UNMANNED AERIAL VEHICLES OR SYSTEMS

 How to inform London City Airport of your drone or any unmanned aerial vehicle (UAV).

-All unmanned aerial vehicles (UAVs) or systems (UASs) within our aerodrome used for commercial reasons or privately owned should be assessed and documented by London City Airport.
-In accordance with Article 94 of the 2016 Air Navigation Order (ANO 2016), a UAV for commercial purposes requires permission from the Civil Aviation Authority (CAA) – a procedure which the CAA has delegated to London City Airport as the aerodrome license holder.
+All unmanned aerial vehicles (UAVs) or systems (UASs) within our aerodrome used for commercial reasons or privately owned should be assessed and documented by London City Airport and by NATS.
+In accordance with Article 94 of the 2016 Air Navigation Order (ANO 2016), a UAV for commercial purposes requires permission from the Civil Aviation Authority (CAA).

-If you have any questions or require any further information, please contact the Airfield Duty Manager at 0207 646 0241.
+If you have any questions or require any further information, please contact the Aerodrome Operations department on 02076462247.